Welcome to Michiana VegFest!

 Michiana VegFest, Inc. is a 501(c)(3) nonprofit organization

-1 pm: Sherine Brown-Fraser and Sherri Isaak, registered dietitian nutritionists, "The Ultimate Diabetes Prevention Diet"
+1 pm: Sherri Isaak, registered dietitian nutritionist, "The Ultimate Diabetes Prevention Diet"

 2 pm: Dr. Caldwell Esselstyn, physician and author, "Vanquishing Heart Disease"